 Leaving a thin coat of snow on your roof can help reduce further damage done to the roof of your home.
 If your home has shingles, this will reduce the need to replacing many of them come the spring.

 Rake your roof after every 6 inches or so of snowfall.
 Raking often reduces the risk of ice dams forming.
 What is an ice dam?
 An ice dam is a ridge of ice that forms at the edge of a roof and prevents melting snow (water) from draining off the roof.
 The water that backs up behind the dam can leak into a home and cause damage to walls, ceilings, and insulation.

 Don’t forget to check your downspouts and gutters.
 Break apart the chunks that may have formed to help the melting snow drain easily from your roof.
 Prevent ice in your gutters by making sure your gutters face downward.
 Clean your gutters in the fall.
 Stay away from ice picks, blow torches and axes which can prove to be dangerous to yourself and your roof.

 Be sure to use non-salt chemical de-icer to remove ice from the edge of your.
 Stay clear of shovels, hatches, hammers or other heavy equipment.
 Chopping and cutting could cause more harm and damage to the roof.

 Do not attempt to take matters into your own hands by climbing up onto your roof.
 Keep your ladder in the garage.
 Test the snow on your roof prior to removing any snow.
-If the snow is too heavy to move while raking, be sure to call a professional, Columbine Roofing, to remove the snow safely minimalizing damage to your roof.
+If the snow is too heavy to move while raking, be sure to call a professional at Columbine Roofing, to remove the snow safely minimalizing damage to your roof.